Syllabus Template, Resources, and Support

 - A syllabus is best thought of as a roadmap for student success, not a legal contract.

-- A Word or PDF version of your syllabus should be uploaded to Canvas, ideally linked through the “Syllabus” page for easy student access.
+- Upload a Word or PDF version of your syllabus to Canvas, ideally linked through the “Syllabus” page for easy student access.

 - Use the Canvas Syllabus Tool to automatically display assignments and due dates across students’ calendars, supporting better organization and success.